mhlakhani/halwa/README.md

 This processor generates post archives, saving them in the *key* attribute of the *data* dictionary.
 The archive is a dictionary (of years), where each year is a dictionary (of months); and each month is a dictionary of posts in that month, sorted by day (in reverse order if *reverse* is true).

+### ReadersCorner

+This processor generates the readers corner feed, saving it in the *key* attribute of the *data* dictionary.
+It will also generate a sidebar with links (using the provided *route*) for each year and month, saving it in the *sidebarkey* attribute of the *data* dictionary.

+The archive is a dictionary (of years), where each year is a dictionary (of months); and each month is a dictionary (of days); each day is a dictionary of links, sorted by time (in reverse order if *reverse* is true).

 ### RSSFeed